-These are just a few of the lessons you’ll learn in The Anatomy of Peace: Resolving the Heart of Conflict.
-These tips will have you arguing less in no-time.
-After reading this, you’re going to know how to have a lot more peace in your life.
+These are just a few of the lessons you’ll learn in Arbinger Institute‘s The Anatomy of Peace: Resolving the Heart of Conflict.
+After reading this, you’ll have fewer fights in no time.

 Here are the 3 greatest lessons this book teaches about getting more peace: